joed7/Python/pythonsyntax.md

   * Complex numbers like 3 + 4j

 * __String__
-  Strings in Python are contiguous set of characters surrounded by either single quotes or double quotes, for e.g. `'python'`   or `"Java"`.
-Strings are zero indexed in python i.e. the first character is at zero index.
+  Strings in Python are contiguous set of characters surrounded by either single quotes or double quotes, for e.g. `'python'`   or `"Java"`.Strings are zero indexed in python i.e. the first character is at zero index.
 A character of a string can be accessed by putting the index after the string name in square brackets,
   ```
   str="Hello World"
   str[0] #returns H
   str[6] #returns W
   ```
+  String are immutable and trying to change the value of a string will throw an error.
   Refer to [string manipulation](https://github.com/joed7/fose_python/blob/master/string-demo.py) for python source code.

 * __List__
+  A list contains items separated by commas and enclosed within square brackets `lst=['Comp.
+Sc, Chemical Eng., Mech Eng']`.
+Lists are similar to arrays of programming languages like C, C++ or Java, but Python lists are by far more flexible than "classical" arrays.
+For example items in a list need not all have the same type.
+Furthermore lists size is not fixed and can grow in a program run, while in C the size of an array has to be fixed at compile time.
+Similar to strings, they are zero indexed and value of a item can be accessed in a similar manner.

+    Refer to [list examples](https://github.com/joed7/fose_python/blob/master/list-demo.py) for python source code.

 * Tuple
 * Dictionary